Pope Pius XII: Holocaust

-During the Second World War, after Nazi Germany commenced its mass-murder of Jews in occupied Soviet territory, Pius XII employed diplomacy to aid victims of the Holocaust and directed the church to provide discreet aid to Jews.
-Upon his death in 1958, among many Jewish tributes, the Chief Rabbi of Rome Elio Toaff, said: "Jews will always remember what the Catholic Church did for them by order of the Pope during the Second World War.
+St. John's University history professor Frank J. Coppa, commenting in Encyclopedia Britannica on Pius's response to the Holocaust, wrote, "Although he allowed the national hierarchies to assess and respond to the situation in their countries, he established the Vatican Information Service to provide aid to, and information about, thousands of war refugees and instructed the church to provide discreet aid to Jews, which quietly saved thousands of lives."
+Upon Pius's death in 1958, among many Jewish tributes, the Chief Rabbi of Rome Elio Toaff, said: "Jews will always remember what the Catholic Church did for them by order of the Pope during the Second World War.
 When the war was raging, Pius spoke out very often to condemn the false race theory."

-This is disputed by the academic John Cornwell, who, in his book, Hitler's Pope, argues that the Pope was weak and vacillating in his approach to Nazism.
+An alternative view is highly critical of Pius, emphasizing a lack of public statements denouncing Nazi atrocities.
+The Holy See was among the earliest sovereigns to learn about Nazi atrocities, but Pius remained reluctant to publicly speak against Nazi Germany despite continuing to receive requests for statements from bishops in the Nazi occupied countries (particularly Poland).
+Academic John Cornwell, in his book, Hitler's Pope, argues that the Pope was weak and vacillating in his approach to Nazism.
 Cornwell asserts that the Pope did little to challenge the progressing holocaust of the Jews out of fear of provoking the Nazis into invading Vatican City.

-In his 1939 Summi Pontificatus first papal encyclical, Pius reiterated Catholic teaching against racial persecution and antisemitism and affirmed the ethical principles of the "Revelation on Sinai".
-At Christmas 1942, once evidence of the mass-murder of Jews had emerged, Pius XII voiced concern at the murder of "hundreds of thousands" of "faultless" people because of their "nationality or race" and intervened to attempt to block Nazi deportations of Jews in various countries.
-Upon his death in 1958, Pius was praised emphatically by the Israeli Foreign Minister Golda Meir, and other world leaders.
+In his 1939 Summi Pontificatus first encyclical, Pius reiterated Catholic teaching against racial persecution and antisemitism and affirmed the ethical principles of the "Revelation on Sinai".
+At Christmas 1942, after evidence of the mass-murder of Jews had emerged, he voiced concern at the murder of "hundreds of thousands" of "faultless" people because of their "nationality or race" and intervened to attempt to block Nazi deportations of Jews in various countries.
+Diplomats from the Allied countries viewed the message as falling short of the direct condemnation of the Nazi extermination of Jews that they had sought.

+Upon his death in 1958, Pius was praised by Israeli Foreign Minister Golda Meir and other world leaders.
 But his insistence on Vatican neutrality and avoidance of naming the Nazis as the evildoers of the conflict became the foundation for contemporary and later criticisms from some quarters.
-His strongest public condemnation of genocide was considered inadequate by the Allied Powers, while the Nazis viewed him as an Allied sympathizer who had dishonoured his policy of Vatican neutrality.
-Hitler biographer John Toland, while scathing of Pius's cautious public comments in relation to the mistreatment of Jews, concluded that the Allies' own record of action against the Holocaust was "shameful", while "The Church, under the Pope's guidance, had already saved the lives of more Jews than all other churches, religious institutions and rescue organizations combined".
+His strongest public condemnation of genocide was considered inadequate by the Allied Powers, while the Nazis viewed him as an Allied sympathizer who had dishonored his policy of Vatican neutrality.
+Hitler biographer John Toland, while scathing about Pius's cautious public comments regarding the mistreatment of Jews, stated that the Allies' own record of action against the Holocaust was "shameful", while "The Church, under the Pope's guidance, had already saved the lives of more Jews than all other churches, religious institutions and rescue organizations combined".